sadhac/mcp-scan/README.md

 It then scans tool descriptions, both with local checks and by invoking Invariant Guardrailing via an API.
 For this, tool names and descriptions are shared with invariantlabs.ai.
 By using MCP-Scan, you agree to the invariantlabs.ai [terms of use](https://explorer.invariantlabs.ai/terms) and [privacy policy](https://invariantlabs.ai/privacy-policy).

 Invariant Labs is collecting data for security research purposes (only about tool descriptions and how they change over time, not your user data).
 Don't use MCP-scan if you don't want to share your tools.
+Additionally, a unique, persistent, and anonymous ID is assigned to your scans for analysis.
+You can opt out of sending this information using the `--opt-out` flag.

 MCP-scan does not store or log any usage data, i.e. the contents and results of your MCP tool calls.